-- If you are expected to be released quickly, you might be allowed to wear your street clothes, if not you you will have to change into a jail uniform – the jumpsuit.
+- If you are expected to be released quickly, you might be allowed to wear your street clothes, if not you will have to change into a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, you should share your experience so others can benefit from your story.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that will help other people that get arrested get through the procedure?

 Speak Your Mind

 When you pay your bail, you will be discharged from jail.
 Getting discharged from jail can take between 10 minutes to hours or even all day long.
 In other words the quicker bail is posted, the faster you can get released from jail.
 It also might depend on whether or not you’ve got a bond amount or if a magistrate has to determine how much your bail will be.
 For minor charges, you will simply be booked and get released without having to post bail.
 When you have served your sentence and have a discharge date, expect to get released that morning.

 for your arrest, or if you have to report to start a sentence, it is recommended that you do the right thing and turn yourself in willingly.
 For a warrant, go to the jail, and tell them that you think they might have an outstanding warrant for your arrest.
 They will do a check to find out if there is an arrest warrant for you, and if they verify that you have one, you will be taken into jail custody.
 If you have a jail sentence to serve, go down to the jail on the date and time that the sentence order lists.
 Make sure that you aren’t late.
 Make sure that you only bring allowed items with you, like your driver’s license or ID, prescription medication, and the sentencing order.